humberto-pereira/lekker-cook/README.md

 - Approve comments: As a Site Admin, I can approve or disapprove comments so that I can filter out the comments.

+- create README.md

+- Create TESTING.md

 ## AGILE Development

+#### LekkerCook was developed using AGILE method on git hub:
+- 1 - A user story template was created and added to the repository
+- 2 - A project "LekkerCook user stories" was created
+- 3 - Go to the Project tab in your repo
+- 4 Click Add Project, then Go to your profile to create a new project.
+- 5 - Create a new project using the Board template
+- 6 - Rename the new board by clicking the name in the top left.
+- 7 - Navigate to the Projects tab again in your repo.
+Click Add Project again and search your new board to add it
+- 8 - Four boards where created: Todo, In Progress, Done, and Future Features
+- 9 - Click in issue in your repo, then new select the "User Story" template and then create your issue "User Story" for the board
+- 10 - Then go to projects in the right side, select LekkerCook user stories and submit the new issue, the new issue will be added to the first board "Todo"
+- 11 - Select the user stories to be implemented move it to the "In Progress" board go to the IDE implement the code, when done move the implemented user stories "Issue" to the "Done" board
+- 12 - Repeated the process until all the "Todo" user stories where moved to the "In Progress" implemented and then moved to the "Done board" then the project was finished with all the user stories "Issues" requirements implemented

 ### Database Diagram Relationship
 ![Database Diagram](lekkercook/documentation/images/database-diagram/database_diagram.png)